How to Fly on a One Way Ticket to South America

 The airlines don’t want to take this risk however small it may be, and therefore they are actually the ones who strictly enforce this rule.
-I’ve flown on a one way ticket to both Colombia and Peru, and both times I was asked at checkin to pull up proof that I had flights leaving the country and returning to the Unites States before they let me through.
+I’ve flown on a one way ticket to Colombia, Peru, and Mexico, and all three times I was asked at checkin to pull up proof that I had flights leaving the country and returning to the United States before they let me through.

 Going into Colombia, I had no idea what my future travel plans would hold, and didn’t want to lock myself into a destination or a departure date I would later regret.
 So, how do you successfully buy a one way ticket to South America?
 These are your options: